ZhaoMengqi2024/EEEN40660-_A2_Si-Zhao/Task2/README.md

-# Docker Image: 2025sizhao/ubuntu-custom
+# Task 1

 ##  Overview
-This Docker image was created for **COMP40660 Assignment 2 - Task 1**.
+Docker Image: 2025sizhao/ubuntu-custom.This Docker image was created for **COMP40660 Assignment 2 - Task 1**.
 It contains a custom Ubuntu environment set up to demonstrate inter-process communication (IPC) between containers using Python and Unix domain sockets.

 This image includes: